tarantool/doc/doc/reference/reference_lua/fun.rst

 module are "reducers", "filters", "composers" ... or, in short, all the important features found in languages like Standard ML, Haskell, or Erlang.

-The full documentation is `On the luafun section of github`_.
+The full documentation is `On the luafun section of github <https://luafun.github.io/>`_.
 However, the first chapter can be skipped because installation is already done, it's inside Tarantool.
 All that is needed is the usual ``require`` request.
 After that, all the operations described in the Lua fun manual will work, provided they are preceded by the name returned by the ``require`` request.
 For example: